Jess' picture of the food at the private barbecue at Six Senses Zighy Bay

 Posted: 11 June 2015

-Day 1 - Flight To Dubai I arrived at Manchester Airport with my colleagues, Dale Harris, Lizzie Steele and Carmen Abraham and were delighted to be advised that our seats had very kindly been upgraded by the lovely Emirates − we could not contain our excitement.
+Day 1 - Flight To Dubai I arrived at Manchester Airport with my colleagues and we were delighted to be advised that our seats had very kindly been upgraded by the lovely Emirates − we could not contain our excitement.
 We were then escorted to the Business Class lounge, where we enjoyed an array of gorgeous food, whilst sipping on the complimentary Champagne.
 We then boarded our flight and left the rainy cold grey skies of Manchester heading to paradise!
 The service throughout the Emirates flight was fantastic and as we were aboard the A380, we, of course went straight to the back of the plane to enjoy the renowned bar.

 Day 2 - Arrival In Oman Early the next morning, we landed at Dubai Airport and transferred to Six Senses Zighy Bay in Oman.
 As it was my first time to the hotel I had no idea of the true beauty of the setting, until we started our ascent up the mountain through the stunning scenery.
 At the top, we started to descend and the spectacular resort came into view.
 On arrival, we were met by the the resort's resident goats − they are all around the resort and such a quirky addition − before we were greeted by the staff who took us to the reception area where a date smoothie, made using dates grown all around the resort, was waiting for us.
 It was the nicest smoothie I have ever tasted, so I just had to ask for the recipe.
 Then we were shown to our pool villas, which were traditionally decorated and featured a huge double vanity, walk-in shower room and huge bath with outdoor shower, as well as a gorgeous lounge area looking out to the private pool, outdoor seating and also the sun terrace with cushions − perfect for chilling out on a hot day.